 In addition to Fort William and Fort George, the original Fort Gus, as it’s fondly known, was one of the three forts built to ward off the rebelling Jacobites.
 Only the one at Fort George is intact.

 Today’s Fort Augustus is a charming place to stop for lunch, has a handful of good shops and offers one of the best views over Loch Ness.

 Avoiding Nessieland Monster Centre, make your way back to Inverness along the western shore at Loch Ness, stopping at Ivermoriston Falls.
 A short walk through woodland brings you to the falls and an old summer house.

 Although I didn’t visit Urqhart Castle, I was treated to a fine view of it on a Loch Ness river cruise.
 This 13th Century ruined castle was blown to smithereens in 1692 to prevent it from falling to the Jacobites.

-I visited these attractions around Loch Ness on a day trip with Rabbie’s Tours, which I highly recommend.
+I visited these attractions around Loch Ness on a day trip with the excellent Rabbie’s Tours.
 If you are in Scotland without a car and are at the mercy of local bus schedules, it would be tricky to shoehorn all of these places into one day.

 >>> CLICK HERE TO FIND OUT MORE & BOOK